tactaillike/tria-mapmaking-guide/pages/08_map_functionality.md

 - Unique name
 - Unique map image
 - Must used optimized structure (essentially the Special folder)
+- Must be under 50k instances- for reference, Nos Astra has 49k, so it is highly unlikely you'll run into this one

 Go back to `Published Maps`.
 When you first publish a map, it starts off as private, meaning it isn't visible on the map list.
 You can toggle it to public and vice versa.